 The Certified Recovery Residence Administrator (CRRA) credential recognizes professionals who manage residences that offer recovery-oriented support to help individuals with substance use disorders achieve a life in recovery.
 A Certified Recovery Residence Administrator is the person responsible for the overall management of a recovery residence, plus supervision of residents and paid or volunteer staff.
 The “grandparenting” phase for this credential has been extended to December 31, 2017.
 To qualify during grandparenting, candidates must meet established criteria; however, the certification examination is suspended during this period.

 - The FCB will accept CRRA applications under grandparenting standards until December 31, 2017.

 - Applicants seeking CRRA certification under the grandparenting standards MUST earn the credential no later than February 1, 2018.
 Individual who do not hold the credential by this date will be required to take the exam as a condition of certification.

 - If you applied or were awarded the CRRA credential BEFORE the grandparenting date was extended, you will receive individual notification about renewal and/or deadlines to complete the application process.

 Step 2: Create an online account in the FCB certification system.
 Click here to create your free, online account.

 Step 3: Apply for CRRA Certification.
-The CRRA-G Candidate Guide provides detailed directions for earning the CRRA credential.
+The CRRA Standards and Requirements Tables document provides detailed directions for earning the CRRA credential.
 If you have any questions, please contact the FCB for assistance.